pomerium/documentation/content/docs/get-started/fundamentals/core/advanced-routes.md

               is: example.com
 ```

-Now, `cd` back into your root project and run the following command to build your Node server so it’s accessible inside your container:
+Now, `cd` back into your root project and run the following command to build your Node server so it's accessible inside your container:

 ```bash
 docker compose up --build